huginn/huginn/doc/manual/installation.md

     # Pick a MySQL root password (can be anything), type it and press enter,
     # retype the MySQL root password and press enter

+For Debian Stretch, replace `libmysqlclient-dev` with `default-libmysqlclient-dev`.
+See the [additional notes section](#additional-notes) for more information.

 Check the installed MySQL version (remember if its >= 5.5.3 for the `.env` configuration done later):

     mysql --version